AdamSinale/cpp_ex2/README.md

 **-Graph :**

 Will return the graph after turing each positive value to its negative counterpart and the opposite( multiplying each value by -1).

+**Graph * int  /  int * Graph :**

+Creates a new Graph with the values of the given one multiplying each of its cells' values by the int

+**Graph \*= int :**

+Multiplies each of the cells' values in the existing Graph by the int

+**Graph * Graph :**

+Won't allow Graphs of different sizes.
+Basic Graphs multipication, multiplying the i-th value of each row bythe i-th value of each column and adding them.
+Repeat this for all column and row combination.

+**Graph \ int :**

+Creates a new Graph with the values of the given one deviding each of its cells' values by the int

+**Graph \= int :**

+Devides each of the cells' values in the existing Graph by the int

 **Constructor: Graph():**